AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 The result of commenting out code that was already commented out is that the second line of code becomes live!
-Of course, the above example is simplified, but similar situations do arise in practice, which is the reason for MISRA-C Directive 4.1 `"Sections of code should not be 'commented out'"`.
+Of course, the above example is simplified, but similar situations do arise in practice, which is the reason for MISRA C Directive 4.1 `"Sections of code should not be 'commented out'"`.
 This is reinforced with Rules 3.1 and 3.2 from the section on "Comments" that forbid in particular the use of ``/*`` inside a comment like we did above.

-These situations cannot arise in SPARK, as only line comments are possible, using ``--``:
+These situations cannot arise in SPARK (or in Ada), as only line comments are permitted, using ``--``:

 .. code-block:: ada